singhvik/singhvik.github.io/_posts/2020-05-09-optimize-your-bash-environment.markdown

 ### View already defined functions

-You can see all the functions, without thier definition, using declare command
+You can see all the functions, without their definition, using declare command

 ```bash
 declare -F